Cognigy/Documentation/docs/voice-gateway/webapp/accounts.md

 To enable recording calls at an account level, follow these steps:

-1. Open the Voice Gateway interface.
-2. In the left-side menu, select **Accounts**.
+1. In the left-side menu of the Voice Gateway Self-Service Portal, select **Accounts**.
-3. Create a new account or use an existing one.
+2. Create a new account or use an existing one.
-4. Scroll down to the **Call recording configuration** section, click the checkbox for **Enable call recording**.
+3. Scroll down to the **Call recording configuration** section, click the checkbox for **Enable call recording**.
-5. In the **Audio Format** field, choose between `.wav` and `.mp3` formats.
+4. In the **Audio Format** field, choose between `.wav` and `.mp3` formats.
-6. Select a bucket vendor:
+5. Select a bucket vendor:

     === "Amazon S3"
         - **Bucket Name** — provide the name of your bucket.